 If you know a runner then they’ve probably already got a medal (if not a whole stack of medals).
 From 5k to Marathon races, they all seem to come with a finishers medal nowadays – so you need a way of showing them off!
 A couple of years ago a friend of mine bought this as a present for one of our other running friends, and she loved it.
 She now has all her medals hanging from the hanger in the hallway.
 A really cool present.

 I love running in the different seasons – but as autumn and winter arrive you really need a decent running jacket.
 Traffic will be able to see you clearly on dark nights/early morning runs if you’re wearing this one, and it will keep you dry in a shower and stop the wind going right the way through you!
 A must have bit of running kit.

 The headband bandana has to be the most useful piece of tubular-material ever.
 Apparently you can wear it in twelve different ways – and with six different patterns you can colour co-ordinate it with your running kit as well – or, if you’re like me, you’ll grab the nearest one, pull it over your unwashed hair (to cover it up – and so you can see where you’re going) and go for a run.
 A girl can never have too many headband bandanas! 😉

 I hate taking painkillers for running aches and pains – so I’m always happy to try more ‘natural’ remedies to help keep my body moving.
 I’ve been reading a lot about the benefits to runners of using magnesium, and this spray has not only magnesium but also glucosamine and menthol.
 If you know a runner who is struggling with aches and pains (and it’s safe for them to use magnesium) then this might be worth using.
-I think it helps me, but read the reviews on Amazon and see what you think…
+I think it helps me, but see what you think…

 16. Running Gloves